genometechlab/tRNA_zap/README.md

 └── ...
 ```

-**Tip**: The path to the model weights file is specified inside the YAML configuration (`checkpoint_path`).
+> 💡 **Tip:** The path to the model weights file is specified inside the YAML configuration (`checkpoint_path`).
 If you want to move the weights to a different directory, be sure to update that path in the config file accordingly.

 ## Inference + Visualization Example